The Craft of Sustainable Rice Farming

 “The market’s growing,” Isbell says.
 “I’m not talking about leaps and bounds—but it’s growing slowly every year, by a truckload or so.”
 Isbell has now established a profitable niche market, cultivating Yamada Nishiki on up to 100 of his 3,000 acres.

-The Isbell farm is about 40 miles southeast of Little Rock, the capitol city of Arkansas.
+The Isbell farm is about 40 miles southeast of Little Rock, the capital city of Arkansas.
 Little Rock is located around the center of the state, which is divided into regions that can feel like two different worlds.
 Northwest Arkansas is dominated by the mountain and hill country of the Ozarks; the land gets progressively flatter in the eastern half of the state stretching to the Delta and the Mississippi River, prime country for growing rice.

 On your way into the town of Humnoke (population 284), on Route 13, just before Rowes Chapel Baptist Church, you’ll see a sign: “AgHeritage salutes Leroy Isbell.
 Rice grown 60 consecutive years in this field.”
 Leroy, Chris Isbell’s father, passed away in 2014, and Chris now runs the farm, along with his son, son-in-law, and nephew; his wife, Judy, manages the books.
 The Isbell operation is one of thousands of rice farms in Arkansas, which cultivate some 1.3 million acres.
 It is a $4 billion industry in the state, accounting for roughly half of all the rice grown in the U.S.